Furmissile/scurrypy/README.md

 See the [License](./LICENSE) for details.

 ## Like What You See?
-Check out the full [documentation](https://furmissile.github.io/scurrypy) for more examples, guides, and API reference!
+Explore the full [documentation](https://furmissile.github.io/scurrypy) for more examples, guides, and API reference.